candrasc/Evolution/README.md

 Evolution Simulator

 ## Base of Game
 Units have a set of core stats that sum to 100 in total.
-Currently we have Health, Attak, Defense, Food Effeciency, Life Span.
-(Just attack, defense, and health for now)
+Currently we have Health, Attack, Defense, Food Effeciency, Life Span.
+These core stats determine the color of the unit.(Just attack, defense, and health for now)

+Units also have other stats like the probability to mutate and hunger which are not part of the core stats.
+Hunger decays over time and can be replenished by killing or eating.

 ##Interaction